Joel Ordóñez: Independiente del Valle

+On 2 August 2022, Ordóñez joined Belgian Pro League side Club Brugge for a reported fee of €4 million, initially being assigned to Club NXT, their reserve side in the Challenger Pro League.
+He scored his first goal for Club NXT in a 1–0 win at home against Virton.
+On 19 August 2022, Ordóñez was promoted to the senior team of Club Brugge.

+On 16 September 2025, Ordóñez extended his contract with Club Brugge until 2029.

 International career

 Ordóñez first represented Ecuador internationally with the Ecuador U15s as captain at the 2019 South American U-15 Championship.
 He was called up to the Ecuador U20s for the South American Youth Football Championship, but was not released by his club for the tournament.
+He made his debut for Ecuador on 21 March 2024, starting and playing the full 90 minutes in a 2–0 friendly match victory against Guatemala.